Fun Valentine’s Day Things for Couples to Do at Home

 Time to get the conversation going!
 Get creative with would you rather questions, specific questions for couples or play the Newlywed Game.
 All are simple ways to talk about things outside of your normal routine!

-These would you rather questions are for kids, but work great with adults too!
+These would you rather questions are for couples, and they work great!

 5. Have a Romantic Picnic